Fontana dei mostri marini

-The two fontane dei mostri marini ("sea monster fountains") are located in the Santissima Annunziata plaza in the Italian city of Florence.
+The two fontane dei mostri marini ("sea monster fountains") are located in the Piazza della Santissima Annunziata in Florence, Italy.

 History

 The two fountains were placed in 1641 at the sides of the Santissima Annunziata plaza, having been commissioned in 1626.
 The statues were originally intended to complement the Monument of the Four Moors in Livorno.
 To this end, artist Pietro Tacca began to work on them in 1627 with the help of two students: Bartolomeo Salvini and Francesco Maria Bandini.

 In 1641, following the death of Tacca, the fountains were placed in the Santissima Annunziata plaza on opposite sides of the Equestrian Monument of Ferdinando I.

-The fountains were restored over a period spanning from 1987 to 1988, and again between May and June 1996 by Giovanni Morigi under the direction of the Carlo Francini Office of Fine Arts of the City of Florence.
+The fountains were restored in 1987 and 1988, and again between May and June 1996 by Giovanni Morigi under the direction of the Carlo Francini Office of Fine Arts of the City of Florence.
 Despite these efforts, the statues again began to show signs of material degradation and the fountains were eventually shut down.
 In 2013, money obtained by the Municipality of Public Land Concession for Special Initiatives was used to initiate a new restorative effort.